abirmehmed/Exam_managment_system-/README.md

 }
 ```

-5. **Update the `onQuestionDeleted` method**:
-   In the `onQuestionDeleted` method of the `ExamEditorActivity` class, you need to update the call to `deleteQuestionFromFirestore` to pass the document ID of the question instead of the `questionId`.
-Here's the updated method:
+In this updated method, we're using the document ID of the question to delete it from Firestore.

+Step 4: Update the `onQuestionDeleted` method in the `ExamEditorActivity` class

+Open the `ExamEditorActivity` class and locate the `onQuestionDeleted` method.
+Update it with the following code:

 ```java
 public void onQuestionDeleted(Question question) {